team-for-awesome/make-a-difference-now/README.md

     - Make eye contact with shop assistants and take the time to say thank you
     - Don't put my bag on the seat next to me so people can sit
     - Help people carry their groceries
-    - Offer your seat to someone that needs it more
+    - Offer my seat to someone that needs it more
     - Let people exit the train/bus before I enter, don't stand in their way
 - Share
     - Share and borrow tools
     - Provide services for and consume services from your neighbours
 - Use your skill for good
     - Stick to a strict code of work ethics
-    - Give your knowledge and skill free for good causes
+    - Give my knowledge and skill free for good causes
 - Donate Money to a charity see [Awesome List of Charities](https://github.com/hhirsch/awesome-charities)
     - Gift Donations for birthdays and christmas